soulzcore/iacc_python_2018/week1/11 - Functions.md

 **Providing input via the console**

-> Raw Input is a Python built in function ( more to come on this later
+> Raw Input is a Python built in function

-> ).
-It presents a prompt to the user during runtime, gets input from
+>It presents a prompt to the user during runtime, gets input from
 > the user and presents it to the program as a string.

 **Usage**